camjw/chitter-frontend/README.md

 # Chitter Frontend

+A react front end for a twitter-like API.

+Users can sign up, sign in and post peeps.
+They can also see the last 50 peeps posted.

+## Technologies

+This app was built using React and Redux.
+Redux is a state manager and is great.
+Redux made this app so much easier to make, and I found it really helpful to organise my thoughts around where state was, where it should be, and how to move state from component to component in a scaleable way.

 ## Usage

 Clone the app and run `npm start`.
 Then go to `localhost:3000` and watch in wonder as the refresh button refreshes the chitter feed.
 That's it though.